- having regard to their knowledge and experience of Te Reo Māori, tikanga Māori and the Treaty of Waitangi

-She is located in Gisborne and is the resident Judge for the Tairāwhiti District of the Māori Land Court, hearing cases in Ruatōria and Gisborne.
+She is located in Gisborne and is one of the resident Judges for the Tairāwhiti District of the Māori Land Court, hearing cases in Gisborne.

 A specialist in international human rights, Deputy Chief Judge Fox was a Harkness Fellow to the USA from 1991 to 1992 and a Pacific Fellow in Human Rights Education employed by the Commonwealth Fund for Technical Co-operation 1997-1999.
 For her work in human rights she won the NZ Human Rights Commission 2000 Millennium Medal.

-Deputy Chief Judge Fox is also a Waitangi Tribunal member and has been a presiding officer for the Aquaculture claims, the Te Arawa Mandate and Settlement claims and the Central North Island Stage 1 claims.
+Deputy Chief Judge Fox has also been the presiding officer for the Waitangi Tribunal on the Aquaculture claims, the Te Arawa Mandate and Settlement claims, Central North Island Stage 1 claims, the Te Kōhanga Reo claims and the Te Rohe Pōtae claims.
 She is currently the presiding officer for the Porirua ki Manawatu claims.

 Deputy Chief Judge Fox was also appointed as an Alternate Environment Court Judge in 2009.

-Judge Layne Harvey was appointed to the Māori Land Court on 1 September 2002.
+Carrie Wainwright was appointed to the Māori Land Court bench on 17 November 2000.